Kometa-Team/Kometa/docs/defaults/both/content_rating_cs.md

         | `name_format`                 | **Description:** Changes the title format of the Dynamic Collections.<br>**Default:** `Age <<key_name>>+ <<library_translationU>>s`<br>**Values:** Any string with `<<key_name>>` in it.                                                                        |
         | `summary_format`              | **Description:** Changes the summary format of the Dynamic Collections.<br>**Default:** `<<library_translationU>>s that are rated <<key_name>> accorfing to the Common Sense Rating System.`<br>**Values:** Any string.                                         |

         1. Each default collection has a `key` that when calling to effect a specific collection you must replace `<<key>>` with when calling.

     === "Shared Template Variables"

         {%
           include-markdown "../collection_variables.md"
         %}

+    === "Shared Separator Variables"

+        {%
+          include-markdown "../separator_variables.md"
+        %}

-    ### Example Template Variable Amendments
+???+ example "Example Template Variable Amendments"

     The below is an example config.yml extract with some Template Variables added in to change how the file works.

-    ???+ tip

-        Anywhere you see this icon:

-        > :fontawesome-solid-circle-plus:

-        That's a tooltip, you can press them to get more information.
+    Click the :fontawesome-solid-circle-plus: icon to learn more

     ```yaml
     libraries:
       Movies: